 Four (1989; string quartet)

 This is actually the first Number Piece I heard, going back to shortly after it was composed.
 (The Arditti Quartet have also recorded it twice, the first rendition being on Mode from early in that series, recorded back in 1989, i.e. the year it was composed.
 The Montaigne recording is from 1991/92.)
 I was still investigating Cage's music at that time, although a lot of the more elaborate or unusual pieces weren't available on record, and actually settled on Four as a favorite.
 That evaporated over time, though, and I didn't go on to investigate more of the Number Pieces until more recently....
 Four is obviously an important work in Cage's output, and one (like the other works from 1989) where the time bracket concept seems to be fortuitous for music Cage had been wanting to create.
 In this case, though, the piece also follows on other string quartet works, most recently Music for Four (but also Thirty Pieces for String Quartet, also from the 1980s).
-Still, per Three, the modular construction comes off a little awkwardly, and later Number Pieces tend to be more compelling without that approach (which would appear to be retained at least in part from Music for ____, suggesting that Four is really the point at which the Number Piece project superseded that one...): In that sense, it's relatively clear to me that my waning enthusiasm for Four was justified at the time, although I've been renewing my appreciation....
-(The Bozzini Quartet rendition is also worth hearing: It's rather more elegant in its sound, which can be a mixed blessing in this repertory, but does work pretty well for this piece.
-It's also one of the most recently recorded performances of a major Number Piece.)
-None of these 1989 pieces really reach the heights of the later Number Pieces, though, even as they do tend to be unique & relatively central to Cage's output overall.
+Still, per Three, the modular construction comes off a little awkwardly, and later Number Pieces tend to be more compelling without that approach (which would appear to be retained at least in part from Music for ____, suggesting that Four is really the point at which the Number Piece project superseded that one...): In that sense, it's relatively clear to me that my waning enthusiasm for Four was justified at the time, although I've been renewing my appreciation.
+In particular, the slow organ-esque opening projects a distinctive solemnity... a mood that can also be difficult to sustain or elaborate over an entire thirty minutes.
+(The later Bozzini Quartet rendition is worth hearing: It's rather more lively & even pretty in its sound, which can be a mixed blessing in this repertory, but does work rather well for this piece — in terms of beautifying its sometimes over-smooth & layered passing.
+This is also one of the most recently recorded performances of a major Number Piece, and displays a real interpretive poise.)
+None of these 1989 pieces really reaches the heights of the later Number Pieces, though, even as they do tend to be unique & relatively central to Cage's output overall.

 Four2 (1990; choir)